 PROBLEMS (SYMPTOMS) POSSIBLE AREAS OF MISADJUSTMENT(S) RECOMMENDED COURSE OF ACTION FEEDING PROBLEMS No wire feed when gun trigger is pulled.
 Fan runs, gas flows and machine has correct open circuit voltage (32VDC maximum) - weld output.
 If the wire drive motor is running make sure that the correct drive rolls are installed in the machine.
 Check for clogged cable liner or contact tip.
 Check for proper size cable liner and contact tip.
-Contact your local Lincoln Authorized Field Service Facility.
+If all recommended possible areas of misadjustment have been checked and the problem persists, Contact your local Lincoln Authorized Field Service Facility.

 PROBLEMS (SYMPTOMS) POSSIBLE AREAS OF MISADJUSTMENT(S) RECOMMENDED COURSE OF ACTION GAS FLOW PROBLEMS Low or no gas flow when gun trigger is pulled.
 Wire feed, weld output and fan operate normally.
 Check gas supply, flow regulator and gas hoses.
 Check gun connection to machine for obstruction or leaky seals.
-Contact your local Lincoln Authorized Field Service Facility.
+If all recommended possible areas of misadjustment have been checked and the problem persists, Contact your local Lincoln Authorized Field Service Facility.